faiyazthullask/Agile-and-Other-XP-Softwares/README.md

 The executable file "SFTP-Client.bat" is present in the "\SftpProject\exec".
 By double clicking it will start the execution.

 ## Basic Features
- 1. Login to remote SFTP Server.
+ 1. Log into remote ftp server
- 2. Listing files and directories on both remote and SFTP Servers.
+ 2. List directories & files on remote server
+ 3. List directories & files on  local machine
+ 4. Getting file from remote server
- 3. Getting a single and multiple files from the remote server.
+ 5. Getting multiple files from remote server
- 4. Uploding a single and multiple files to the server.
+ 6. Putting file onto remote server
+ 7. Putting multiple files on remote server
- 5. Creating directory on the remote server.
+ 8. Create directory on remote server
- 6. Delete file from remote server.
+ 9. Delete file from remote server
- 7. Changing the permissions on remote server.
+10. Change permissions on remote server
- 8. Copy directories on the remote server.
+11. Copy directories on remote server
- 9. Delete directories on the remote server.
+12. Delete directories on remote server
- 10. Renaming the files on remote server and local machine.
+13. Rename file on remote server
+14. Rename file on local machine
+15. Log off from remote server
+16. Save connection information
+17. Use saved connection information to connect

 ## Team Members
  1. Chaitanya Boyapati